-The Carmarthenshire Home Standards Plus (CHS+) Business Plan 2020-2023 details the Council's priorities, plans and actions for council housing in Carmarthenshire for the future years.
+The Carmarthenshire Home Standards Plus (CHS+) Business Plan 2021-2024 details the Council's priorities, plans and actions for council housing in Carmarthenshire for the future years.
 The plan covers all housing services and assets in the Housing Revenue Account (HRA).
 It sets out the objectives of the CHS+ and what this means for tenants and leaseholders across a range of housing activities.
 The CHS+ is 100% compliant with the Welsh Government's own standard of social housing quality, the 'Welsh Housing Quality Standard' (WHQS).
-Against a background of the borrowing cap being lifted by central government for local authority HRA borrowing, Carmarthenshire will have delivered 985 Affordable Homes by March 2020 against a target of 1000 by 2021.
-The Council is implementing а 10-year Housing Transformation Master Plan which will "play a pivotal role in not only developing additional affordable homes but will allow us to key Council significantly contribute to developments and regeneration initiatives to grow the economy across the County."
+Against a background of the borrowing cap being lifted by central government for local authority HRA borrowing, Carmarthenshire has delivered 1000 Affordable Homes by March 2020, a year ahead of the scheduled target of 1000 by 2021.
+We are working with research partners to inform our decarbonisation strategy, which will be embedded in future investment programmes.
+The Council is implementing a 10-year Housing Transformation Master Plan which will "play a pivotal role in not only developing additional affordable homes but will allow us to significantly contribute to key Council developments and regeneration initiatives to grow the economy across the County."

-In addition, the Council plans to continue to invest over £50m in maintaining tenants' homes over the next three years.
+In addition, the Council plans to continue to invest over £56m in maintaining tenants' homes over the next three years.